web analytics

 Dr Gavin Hopps is Senior Lecturer in Literature and Theology, and Director of ITIA.

-He welcomes enquiries for PhD supervision in the following subject areas: literature and theology (especially Romanticism); religion and popular music; and the theological significance of comedy and humour.
+He has supervised widely on literature and theology, music and film; however, he especially welcomes enquiries for PhD supervision in the following subject areas: Romantic literature, ‘post-critique’, popular music and the theological significance of comedy and humour.

 He welcomes PhD enquiries in theology and the arts (literature, music, liturgy, architecture, the visual arts); projects analysing an aspect of Christian life, doctrine or experience through the arts in any period; and medieval literature and theology (esp.
 Dante and Aquinas) and their influence.